-In order to successfully complete this course, students must attain a final grade of "C" (75%) or better.
+In order to successfully complete this course, the student must receive a 'C' (75%) or better.

 COMMUNICATION POLICY

 Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
 Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.